- Helpful Tips

 Covering the area with aluminum foil or double-sided tape can be a great deterrent.
 These surfaces don't have a texture that feels good to scratch.
 Also, cats have an aversion to citrus odors.
 Use lemon-scented sprays or a potpourri of lemon and orange peels to make her former scratching sites less agreeable to her.

-If Kitty still persists in scratching the furniture, try squirting her with a water gun or a spray bottle set on stream.
+If your kitty still persists in scratching the furniture, try squirting her with a water gun or a spray bottle set on stream.
 Another option is a loud whistle or other noisemaker.
-You must "catch her in the act" for the deterrent to be effective.
+You must "catch her in the act" for the deterrent to be effective; it will not work if it is a moment too late.
+Care should also be taken with this or any form of negative reinforcement such as yelling or chasing because it can result in stress for your cat that can lead to more negative behaviors.

 Starting Them Young